Chūō Line (Rapid): Early history

 Most of the route of the Chūō Line (Rapid) was built by the Kōbu Railway during the Meiji era and entered service in two phases as the Kōbu Line.
 The first was between Tachikawa and Shinjuku, opening on 11 April 1889.
 Trains took one hour to travel between those two points and only went as fast as 30 km/h (18.64 mph).
 The second section between Tachikawa and Hachioji opened later on 11 August.
 Around the time of opening, there were only four round trips per day, and only one of them traveled the full route between Hachioji and Shinjuku.
 Additionally, as most of west Tokyo was not yet developed or populated, stations were only located at Nakano, Sakai (now Musashi-Sakai), Kokubunji, and Tachikawa.
-This was expanded to six round trips with an extension to Iidamachi (near today's IIdibashi) in April 1895.
+This was expanded to six round trips with an extension to Iidamachi (near today's Iidabashi) in April 1895.

 In response to high ridership, the line was electrified in August 1904 between Nakano and Iidamachi, becoming the first rapid electric railway in Tokyo and electric powered De-968 cars were brought into service.
 Service was extended to Ochanomizu on 31 December 1904.
 Kōbu Railway was later acquired by Japanese Government Railways (JGR), and was nationalized on 1 October 1906.
 At that time, the line adopted its current name, the Chūō Line.

 In the 1910s, service was extended further eastwards into central Tokyo, first to Manseibashi in April 1912, and then to the current Tōkyō terminus in March 1919.

 By 1930, the line had been electrified between Tōkyō to the east, and Asakawa (now Takao) to the west.
 In 1933, two additional tracks were added to the existing double-tracked section between Ochanomizu and Iidamachi stations to complete the four-track line between Ochanomizu and Nakano.
 This allowed the introduction of express trains (急行電車, kyūkō densha), a precursor to current rapid service, on 15 September.
 These trains only stopped at Tōkyō, Kanda, Manseibashi, Ochanomizu, Yotsuya, Shinjuku, and Nakano.
 Express service only operated during peak hours on weekdays.